This post may contain affiliate links. Read our disclosure policy here.

 Banana bread is easy to make; mix the wet ingredients with the dry ingredients and bake to perfection!
 Here’s exactly what to do for perfect banana bread:

-Grease a loaf pan or line it with parchment paper. - Mash the bananas
+Grease a loaf pan or line it with parchment paper. - Combine

-In a large bowl, mash the bananas.
+Mash the bananas in a large bowl.
 Add the Greek yogurt, melted butter, eggs, and whisk until smooth.
-Add the sugar and vanilla stir to combine. - Sift the dry ingredients
+Add the sugar and vanilla, and stir to combine. - Sift the dry ingredients

 Sift the flour, baking soda, and salt in a separate large bowl. - Make the batter